mskstanmay/Datathon/Readme.md

 # Global Human Trafficking Analysis Project

+> This project was developed during Datathon, a hackathon organized by the Data Science Club at VIT-AP University.
+The project focuses on analyzing global human trafficking vulnerability data to create meaningful insights and predictions.

 ## Overview
 This project analyzes global human trafficking vulnerability data to identify risk factors, predict vulnerability scores, and create interactive visualizations.
 Our analysis focuses on understanding patterns in human trafficking across different countries and regions, utilizing machine learning for risk prediction.